.NET HELP

 VB C#

 In this example, an IList<string> is used to store a collection of fruit names.
 The GeneratePDFFromList method then iterates over this list, building an HTML string that includes each item in an unordered list.
-IronPDF's ChromePdfRenderer renderer converts this HTML content into a PDF document, which is subsequently saved to a file.
+IronPDF's ChromePdfRenderer converts this HTML content into a PDF document, which is subsequently saved to a file.

 C# iList (How It Works For Developers): Figure 2 - PDF Output